Thomas Jeannerot: Accuracy Landing

-Accuracy Landing is running with opened parachute, in individual or team contest.
+Accuracy Landing is practised with opened parachute, in individual or team contest.
 The aim is to touch down on a target whose center is 2 cm in diameter.
 Target can be a deep foam mattress or an air-filled landing pad.

 An electronic recording pad of 32 cm in diameter is set in the middle.
 It measures score in 1 cm increments up to 16 cm and displays result just after landing.

 First part of any competition take place over 8 rounds.
 Then in the individual competition, after this 8 selective rounds, the top 25% jump a semi-final round.
-After semi-final round the top 50% are selected for the final round.
+After semi-final round the top 50% (from the semi final round) are selected for the final round.

 Competitor with the lowest cumulative score is declared the winner.

 Competitors jump in teams of 5 maximum, exiting the aircraft at 1000 or 1200 meters and opening their parachutes sequentially to allow each competitor a clear approach to the target.

 This Sport is pretty unpredictable because Weather Conditions play a very important part.
 So Accuracy Landing requires high adaptability to aerology and excellent steering control.

 It's also the most interesting discipline for spectator due to the closeness of action (a few meters) and the possibility to be practiced everywhere (sport ground, stadium, urban place...).

 Today, Accuracy Landing is the most practiced (in competition) discipline of skydiving in the world.